qckbool logo

 The script, Compare2Files.bat, uses the Qckbool XOR engine and the gdsfilt engine to compare two GDSII files layer by layer.
 Certain assumptions are made:

-• The differences between the data in the two files is small (we also say pertubational).
+• The differences between the data in the two files is relatively small.
 This is also a valid assumption for revisions of the same design.

 Example 1 - Comparing two files